 - Star Ocean: Till the End of Time.
 The characters eventually find out that they're characters in a video game.
 Then they break out of it.
 Of course, they break out into ANOTHER world, and are still in our video game... so effectively, the original part was a videogame INSIDE a video game!

-- Viewtiful Joe is fully aware of all the toku film tropes he encounters, but never notices any non-overlapping video game cliches.
+- Viewtiful Joe is fully aware of all the toku film tropes he encounters and enters, but never notices any non-overlapping video game cliches.